yglukhov/jekyll-now/_posts/2017-11-06-Choose-The-Right-Language-To-Save-The-Planet.md

 so much they keep it open 8 hours a day.
 Our user base is pretty big, maybe around 30000, not to mention those who use the editor from time to time.
 The editor is really optimized, in idle mode the background tasks consume roughly 1.5% CPU.
+The numbers are actually taken from a real world example.
 Lets enter those figures into the program.

 ```nim
 let numUsers = 30000